ANALYSIS-Italy in markets' crosshairs as Meloni readies difficult budget

 ($1 = 0.9396 euros)

-(Valentina Za reported from Milan, additional reporting by Francesco Canepa, Giuseppe Fonte, Sara Rossi and Gianluca Semeraro, editing by Ed Osmond)
+(Valentina Za reported from Milan, additional reporting by Francesco Canepa, Giuseppe Fonte, Sara Rossi and Gianluca Semeraro, editing by Ed Osmond, Giselda Vagnoni)

 ((gavin.jones@thomsonreuters.com; +39 06 8522 4232;))